Man involved in Dowagiac murder sentenced to 26-50 years in prison - Leader Publications

 “He did do some things that were smart after the fact, that’s why he’s here today for a 26-year sentence and not a life sentence,” Fitz added.
 “He did ultimately contact family members who were connected with law enforcement, that’s why he’s getting two decades of his life back.”

-Fitz thanked the efforts of law enforcement personnel in Kalamazoo and St. Joseph Counties for their work on the case and especially the efforts of Dowagiac police.
+Fitz thanked the efforts of law enforcement personnel in Kalamazoo and St. Joseph counties for their work on the case and especially the efforts of Dowagiac police.

 “They showed again that they almost always get their man, they’re a great benefit to the community,” he said.